Don’t miss these top-rated attractions in Utah

 Great Salt Lake State Park

-The largest natural lake in Utah, Great Salt Lake earned its name from the mineral deposits it leaves behind as its water evaporates.
+The largest natural lake in Utah, the Great Salt Lake earned its name from the mineral deposits it leaves behind as its water evaporates.
 Because it has no outlet, the lake is actually saltier than ocean water.

 Fishing, swimming, boating, bison-spotting, and bird-watching are popular activities that attract a lot of visitors.